 - Controls resources the user agent is allowed to load for a given page.

 - Allows web developers to experiment with policies by monitoring (but not enforcing) their effects.
-These violation reports consist of JSON documents sent via an HTTP
+These violation reports consist of JSON (en-US) documents sent via an HTTP

 POSTrequest to the specified URI.